theislab/sfaira/docs/adding_datasets.rst

 We constrain meta data by ontologies where possible.
 Meta data can either be dataset-wise, observation-wise or feature-wise.

+Dataset structure meta data are in the section `dataset_structure` in the `.yaml` file.

+- dataset_index. [int]
+    Numeric identifier of the first loader defined by this python file.
+    Only relevant if multiple python files for one DOI generate loaders of the same name.
+    In these cases, this numeric index can be used to distinguish them.
+- sample_fns: [list of strings]
+    If there are multiple data files which can be covered by one `load()` function and `.yaml` file because they are structured similarly, these can identified here.
+    See also section `Loading multiple files of similar structure`.

 Dataset-wise meta data are in the section `dataset_wise` in the `.yaml` file.